-If a dataset has ground truth labels for emotion, we test the correctness for each group member (similar to the bounded group loss in Agarwal et al. [40]) and require that the difference in overall performance is low in terms of concordance correlation coefficient (CCC) and MAE for regression and in terms of unweighted average recall (UAR) and unweighted average precision (UAP) for classification.
+If a dataset has ground truth labels for emotion, we test the correctness for each group member (similar to the bounded group loss in Agarwal et al. [43]) and require that the difference in overall performance is low in terms of concordance correlation coefficient (CCC) for regression and in terms of unweighted average recall (UAR) for classification.

-The criterion of Equalised Odds [37] states that all members of a group should have equal rates for true positives and false positives in a binary classification scenario.
+The criterion of Equalised Odds [40] states that all members of a group should have equal rates for true positives and false positives in a binary classification scenario.
 We apply this to multi-class classification by comparing the difference in recall per class (RPC) and precision per class (PPC).
 For regression, we again map the model outputs into four evenly spaced bins and compare the difference in recall per bin and precision per bin.
-We also consider the MDE for regression in order to see if there is a bias in the mean towards a certain direction for a protected group.

-For all fairness tests, we use simulations based on random models as reference for setting test thresholds.
-A model that outputs purely random predictions has no bias towards certain groups.
+For all fairness tests, we simulate models with random behaviour by generating random values and use their test results as reference for setting test thresholds.
+The motivation behind this approach is that a model that just samples values from a distribution has no bias towards certain groups.
 However, when the number of samples in the test set is small, the change in prediction for a protected group has a higher chance of being high, even for a random model.
 Thus, we simulate potential test outcomes for random models under different conditions.
-For regression tasks, we generate random model samples from a truncated Gaussian distribution with values between 0 and 1, a mean value of 0.5, and a standard deviation of $\frac{1}{6}$ .
+For regression tasks, we generate random model samples from a truncated Gaussian distribution with values between 0 and 1, a mean value of 0.5, and a standard deviation of $\frac{1}{6}$.
 For categories, our random model samples from a uniform categorical distribution with four categories.
 For test metrics where the ground truth values are taken into consideration, we also generate the ground truth values randomly by sampling values from a truncated Gaussian distribution for continuous values.
 For categories, we consider both a uniformly distributed ground truth, as well as a sparsely distributed ground truth (with class probabilities (0.05, 0.05, 0.3, 0.6)).
 Each simulation is repeated 1000 times and we use the maximum difference in prediction for a protected group as a reference value for our test threshold.
-The simulation results are shown for the example of the difference in mean absolute error as test metric in Fig. 1.
+The simulation results are shown for the difference in mean value as test metric in Fig. 1.
+For example, if we have a test dataset with 3 protected groups and at least 600 samples per group, we can see that the maximum difference in mean value is below 0.025, and we can use this value as a threshold when applying the test on this dataset.
 For certain test sets, we encountered the issue that the distribution of the ground truth for certain groups varies considerably from the distribution of other groups.
 The maximum difference in prediction in the simulation increases when the ground truth labels show a bias for a particular group.
 In order to avoid this, we balance the test sets by selecting 1000 samples from the group with the fewest samples, and 1000 samples from each other group with similar truth values.
 For regression tasks, this may result in certain bins having very few samples.
 In these cases, we decided to skip bins with too few samples.
-Specifically, we set the minimum number of samples $n{bin}$ to the expected number of samples in the first bin for a Gaussian distribution with a mean of 0.5 and a standard deviation of $\frac{1}{6}$ :
+Specifically, we set the minimum number of samples n{bin} to the expected number of samples in the first bin for a Gaussian distribution with a mean of 0.5 and a standard deviation of $\frac{1}{6}$:

 Fig. 1.
-Maximum difference in mean absolute error among 1000 simulations with a varying number of groups and number of samples per group.
+Maximum difference in mean value among 1000 simulations with a varying number of groups and number of samples per group.